 Ask anyway.
 The answer will tell you everything you need to know.

 Something significant is happening in Australian homes right now.
-Walk down any street in Western Sydney, Brisbane’s outer suburbs, or Adelaide’s growth corridors and you’ll notice it — gleaming solar panels on rooftops, flanked increasingly often by a white or grey box on the garage wall.
+Walk down any street in Western Sydney, Brisbane’s outer suburbs, or Adelaide’s growth corridors, and you’ll notice it—gleaming solar panels on rooftops, flanked increasingly often by a white or grey box on the garage wall.
 That box is a home battery.
 And in 2026, more Australians are installing them than at any point in history.

 The numbers are striking.
 In March 2026 alone, NSW recorded over 600 megawatt-hours of new battery installations — a 44% monthly increase and a new state record.
 Nationwide, the Clean Energy Regulator is projecting up to 520,000 home battery installations this year alone, compared to just 193,000 in all of 2025.
 Australia’s residential battery storage market — already worth billions — is on track to reach USD 3 billion by 2034.